 When traveling to the City of Roses, count on our comfortable Portland hotel to provide you with an unbeatable location.

 Whether you need to be close to the Rose Quarter, Memorial Coliseum, Convention Center or Moda Center, our Portland hotel makes it convenient.
 We're just a short drive from the Portland International Airport and close to the Expo Center where the Portland International Raceway (PIR) and Delta Park can be found.
 We understand that guests want to do and see it all, which is why our location was chosen with convenience in mind.

 We offer a great location and value just five minutes north of downtown.
 Clean, large rooms make staying at our Portland hotel an easy choice and great for extended stays.
 We're near the MAX Light Rail, an easy and clean system that goes all over the city.
 Close to the Delta Park Light Rail Stop and Yellow Line, it's easy to explore Portland by electric train.

-With free parking, free Wi-Fi and a free hot breakfast, we offer our guests what many downtown hotels can't.
+With free parking, free high-speed wireless internet and a free hot breakfast, we offer our guests what many downtown hotels can't.
 Enjoy tax-free restaurants and tax-free shopping while in Oregon, before taking in an exciting Blazers or Timbers game.
 The Portland Rose Festival, Blues Festival, popular Voodoo Donuts and Powell's Bookstore are all just minutes away.